frontenddogma/web-development-glossary/manuscript/c.md

 : @@

 Compile
-: Compiling is the process of transforming a computer program written in a given language into an equivalent program of another language.[^^m-compile]
+: Compiling is the process of transforming a computer program written in a given language into an equivalent program of another language.&nbsp;[‡](#m-compile)

 Compiler
 : @@